STEM Optional Practical Training (OPT) Extension Information

 What happens after I submit my application?

-Approximately 2-3 weeks after USCIS receives your application, they will mail a receipt notice to the address listed on your I-765.
+You will receive an automatic receipt after applying online.
 The receipt includes a tracking number to check the progress of your STEM OPT Extension application online.
 Your card should arrive at the address listed on your I-765 approximately 3-5 months after USCIS receives your application.
-If your OPT extension is approved, you must send a photocopy of your new EAD card to the UCIE at Kimberly.email@example.com.
+If your OPT extension is approved, you must upload a photocopy of your new EAD card to the UCIE at i-Raider.

 What if my STEM extension is still pending after my OPT end date?